 Budget

 Floating vanity tables vary widely in price based on material, size, brand, and features.
 Determine your maximum budget upfront.
 While there are affordable options, investing in a higher-quality piece can ensure greater durability and a more refined finish.
-Remember to factor in potential installation costs if you plan to hire a professional, especially for more complex designs or if wall reinforcement is needed.
+Factor in potential installation costs if you plan to hire a professional, especially for more complex designs or if wall reinforcement is needed.

 Comparing Popular Floating Vanity Table Options